UNCLASSIFIED (U)

 b.
 The servicing bank processes consular receipts collected by credit and debit card and reports these deposits in U.S. dollars to the Treasury for credit to the USDO.
 The bank enters the cashier code and date of collection on Form SF-215, Deposit Ticket, and forwards a copy to CGFS Charleston or CGFS Bangkok.
 CGFS Charleston or CGFS Bangkok enters the deposit into the system, crediting the cashier (decreasing the cashier’s accountability), using the deposit ticket number as the voucher number, and reporting the Julian date of the collection as the transmittal letter number.
 The Julian date (1-365) is the date the deposit was recorded by the USDO (usually the next business day after the deposit by the servicing bank).

 c.
-The cashier reconciles his or her accountability by matching the cashier collection with the deposit recorded on the cashier activity report based on amount and date.
+The cashier reconciles their accountability by matching the cashier collection with the deposit recorded on the cashier activity report based on amount and date.
 The servicing bank procedures allow only one deposit per day per post so the Julian date aids the post cashier in matching the correct deposit with the correct day.
 The USDO reconciles the Treasury Statement of Differences by matching the amount and the deposit ticket number.

 d.
 Credit card chargebacks are transactions which reverse payments.
 The card issuing bank notifies the servicing bank of an item (charge) that is being challenged.
 The servicing bank notifies CGFS Charleston or CGFS Bangkok via fax requesting additional information (i.e., signed receipt).
 This fax notification is immediately sent to the appropriate cashier because there is a short window for the requested information to be sent back to the servicing bank.
 If the post cannot provide, or does not have enough information to support the charge, the servicing bank notifies the card issuing bank.
 A credit is given to the customer, and a debit voucher (chargeback) is created for the appropriate agency location code (ALC).
 The debit vouchers are mailed to CGFS Charleston or CGFS Bangkok, who enters them into the financial management system, creating a debit to the appropriate cashier.
 CGFS Charleston or CGFS Bangkok immediately prepares a telegram notifying the post cashier of the chargeback and mails a copy of the telegram and any other information pertaining to the chargeback to post.
 It is then the responsibility of the cashier to clear the chargeback.